parkand1/aws-modernization-workshop-with-sysdig-1/content/10_prerequisites/11_sysdig.md

      - eu1.app.sysdig.com
      - us2.app.sysdig.com

-     This will be your **Sysdig Secure API Endpoint** - you'll need this later.
+     This will be your **Sysdig Secure API Endpoint** - you will need this later.

 <img src=/images/10_prerequisites/sysdigAPITokenBlur.gif width="100%" >